-The overall goal of the epilepsy fellowship program at UCSF is to train outstanding clinical neurologists who are sufficiently competent to enter clinical subspecialty practice without direct supervision by the end of the program.
-The aims of the program also include the training of academic leaders in epilepsy—whether by virtue of lasting contributions to improving or providing clinical care to patients, improvements in public health, educating future neurologists, or fostering the early careers of clinical or laboratory research physician-scientists.
-This is an ACGME-accredited epilepsy fellowship; fellows are encouraged to apply for a second year of training in one of two tracks: clinical track and research track.
-Fellows are eligible to apply for an added qualification in clinical neurophysiology by the ABPN at the end of their first year of training (board certification in epilepsy).
+The overall goal of the epilepsy fellowship program at UCSF is to train outstanding clinical neurologists capable of caring for the most complex epilepsy cases.
+The aim of the program also includes the training of academic leaders in epilepsy—whether by virtue of lasting contributions to the clinical care of patients, improvements in public health, educating future neurologists, or fostering the early careers of clinical or laboratory research physician-scientists.
+This program is an ACGME-accredited epilepsy fellowship; fellows are encouraged to apply for a second year of training in one of two tracks: clinical track and research track.
+Fellows are eligible to apply for an added qualification in epilepsy by the ABPN at the end of their first year of training (board certification in epilepsy).
 This program accepts one adult epilepsy fellow and one pediatric epilepsy fellow each year.

 The training program has been designed with two main tracks (fellows, with the guidance of the program director and other supervising faculty, choose which track they will enter at the beginning of the program):

 Research track: Under the supervision of the program director and with guidance from the Epilepsy director and research mentors, fellows identify appropriate translational, bench or clinical research projects and funding mechanisms during the first year of their epilepsy fellowship.
 Fellows who select this track must have successfully applied for intramural or extramural funding support, developed a project with clearly delineated specific aims, hypotheses and study design and identified appropriate mentors by the end of their first year.

 Interested applicants should send their curriculum vitae (CV), statement of interest/career goals and 3 letters of recommendation to Tina Shih, MD, fellowship program director.
 Email is preferred.
 Please also feel free to direct questions to Tina Shih via email or by calling her at 415-353-9173.

 Tina Shih, MD